javacc/javacc/docs/faq.md

 When a regular expression is a Java string but there is no corresponding regular expression production, then JavaCC essentially makes up a corresponding regular expression production.
 This is shown by the `def` which becomes an anonymous regular expression production.
 Note that all occurrences of the same string end up represented by a single regular expression production.

 Finally, consider the two occurrences of the complex regular expression `< (["0"-"9"])+ >`.
 Each one is turned into a different regular expression production.
-This spells trouble, as the `ANON2` regular expression production will never succeed (see [What if more than one regular expression matches a prefix of the remaining input?](#question-3.3) and [When should regular expressions be put directly into a BNF production?](#question-4.17)).
+This spells trouble, as the `ANON2` regular expression production will never succeed (see [What if more than one regular expression matches a prefix of the remaining input?](#what-if-more-than-one-regular-expression-matches-a-prefix-of-the-remaining-input) and [When should regular expressions be put directly into a BNF production?](#when-should-regular-expressions-be-put-directly-into-a-bnf-production)).

 <br>

-### <a name="question-4.17"></a>When should regular expressions be put directly into a BNF production?
+### When should regular expressions be put directly into a BNF production?

 ---

-If you haven't already, it is worth reading [What does it mean to put a regular expression within a BNF production?](#question-4.16).
+If you haven't already, it is worth reading [What does it mean to put a regular expression within a BNF production?](#what-does-it-mean-to-put-a-regular-expression-within-a-bnf-production).

 For regular expressions that are simply strings, you might as well put them directly into the BNF productions, and not bother with defining them in a regular expression production<sup>[8](#footnote-8)</sup>.